marciomat/reverse_engineering/hackthebox/bombsLanded/README.md

 The answer came when I started looking at what happens before the call to `main()`.

-For the sake of time I won't go over the entire investigation but after some investigation I found this piece of code:
+For the sake of time I won't go over the entire investigation but after some digging I found this piece of code:

 <pre>
             0x08048900      55             push ebp                    ; esp